 Brushed Stainless Steel is a luxury product and a great addition for any project.
 The benefit of Stainless Steel is its extreme strength, durability, and high end stainless steel look.

 While Aluminum is certainly cheaper than Stainless Steel, it is not a cheaply made product.
-Viewrail has gone to great lengths to test and approve a Fluoropolymer powder coating method that has just as long a warranty as 2205 Stainless Steel.
+Viewrail has gone to great lengths to test and approve a Fluoropolymer powder coating method that has a 10 year color retention warranty.
 Besides cost, one of the main benefits of Aluminum is that it is light, easy to work with, provides great strength, and is easier to powder coat than steel.